cocos/cocos-docs/versions/3.8/en/ui-system/components/editor/sprite.md

 ![sprite](sprite/sprite-component.png)

-A Sprite is typically a 2D UI component responsible for rendering texture colors from image resources as game backgrounds or interfaces.
+A Sprite is typically a 2D image rendering component that reads texture colors from image resources to render game backgrounds or UI elements.
 Follow these steps to quickly create a game background displaying image colors in a scene:

 1. **Add a Sprite**: Add a child node to a node that already has a Canvas component in the scene.
 Set this child node's Layer property to `Layers.Enum.UI_2D`, then add a Sprite component to this child node.